Global B(G) with adelic coefficients and transfer factors at non-regular elements: Introduction

 \subsection{Acknowledgements}

 I would like to thank Tasho Kaletha for many helpful discussions and suggestions.
 I am also grateful for conversations with Sug Woo Shin and Alex Youcis which influenced my thoughts on the contents of this paper.
+This research was partially supported by NSF RTG grant DMS-1840234.